Honest comparison

 - No Jira required.
 Zephyr Squad and Scale are Jira add-ons; Zephyr Enterprise is standalone but priced at the enterprise-quote tier.

-- Per-seat Pro pricing at $29/mo includes unlimited AI generations.
-Zephyr Scale starts at $10/user/month on top of the Jira seat — effective $20+/user when you include both.
+- Per-seat Pro pricing at $29/mo includes 800 AI credits per seat.
+Zephyr Scale starts at $10/user/month on top of the Jira seat, effective $20+/user when you include both.

 Where Zephyr wins